 After you receive your Developer Key from your Canvas admin, edit the following variables in

-$oauth2_id: The Client_ID yoru Canvas admin gives you
+$oauth2_id: The Oauth2 ID your Canvas admin gives you

-$oauth2_key: The Secret your Canvas admin gives you
+$oauth2_key: The Oauth2 Key your Canvas admin gives you

 $oauth2_uri: The Redirect URI you provided to your Canvas admin